- What Is It?

 - Abnormal glucose production by the liver can also lead to high blood glucose levels.

 - Metabolic syndrome is a serious health condition that includes a group of risk factors such as higher than normal blood glucose levels, excess abdominal fat and increased waist size ("apple" shape), high blood pressure, and high cholesterol and triglycerides.
-Metabolic syndrome can also increase risk for heart disease and stroke.
+Metabolic syndrome can also increase the risk of heart disease and stroke.

 - Cell signaling – how cells communicate to regulate body processes – may not work properly and can set off a chain reaction that leads to diabetes.